Aetf/hexo-next-publist/README.md

 ## Internals

 - `_config.yml` contains main options under the key `publist`.
-- `src/injector.js` injects `templates/{headend,bodyend}.njk` to every page,
-but the content will only be inserted if the front-matter contains `publist_enabled: true`
-- `src/widget` implements a hexo box, processing all assets under `widget`, and serving them.
 - `src/bib-renderer.js` reads `.bib` files under `source/_data` in the user's repo.
 The result will be available as data in the data model.
+- `src/widget` implements a hexo box, processing all assets under `widget` using webpack, and serving them.
 - `src/publist.js` is the actual tag plugin, which reads bib data from the data model and renders the html.